domkirke/latent-transcription/README.md

 This code uses the marvelous code of Thomas Grill, gently put on the internet at [the following address](https://github.com/grrrr/nsgt)

+Plese find the corresponding support page [here](https://domkirke.github.io/latent-transcription/)

+You can also find a bunch of pre-trained model [here]

 ### Model training :package:
 `lt_train.py` is the python script for MIDI training.
 It requires the training dataset, that you may find [here](http://www.wolfgang.wang/lt_set.zip).
 Possible instruments are : `Flute`, `Piano`, `Alto-Sax`, `Trumpet-C`, `Violin`.
 Training arguments for this script are :